XiangLi666/Data-Analytics-Problems-Example/README.md

 # Data-Analytics-Problems-Example
-This repository exhibits one of my R coding files.
-I used R a lot, and I'm good at using packages like 'dplyr' abd 'data.table' to transform and mining huge dataset and using 'ggplot2' to do visualizations.
+This repository exhibits some of my coding files from Python, R and SQL.
+For R, I'm good at using packages like 'dplyr' abd 'data.table' to transform and mining huge dataset and using 'ggplot2' to do information visualizations.
+For Python, I am not only good at dealing with large datasets with 'Pandas', but also good at performing machine learning with 'Sciki-learn'.
+For SQL, I am good at all kinds of joint methods and solving problems regarding dates.